1. We approach to the stand confidently, but polite.

-If all these requirements are observed, start to choose further, usually one party standing in one container, is approximately identical.
-To correctly choose flowers – is a big science.
+If all these requirements are observed, start to choose further, usually, one party standing in one container is approximately identical.
+To correctly choose and buy flowers – is big science.
 Be vigilant!

-By the way, a good bouquet can be defined not only on the appearance, but also on so-called “foot”.
-The bouquet has to be collected according to spiral, all the stalks should be accurately cut, in an ideal by knife, instead of secateurs (from the knife the cut is longer), after the place of bandaging of the bouquet there should not be leaves on stalks, thorns on roses etc.
+By the way, a good bouquet can be defined not only on the appearance but also on the so-called “foot”.
+The bouquet has to be collected according to spiral, all the stalks should be accurately cut, in an ideal by knife, instead of secateurs (from the knife the cut is longer), after the place of bandaging of the bouquet there should not be leaves on stalks, thorns on roses, etc.

 If there were used not quite fresh flowers, they were in compositions in which they stood, it is necessary to say, that long enough, a big cut was made because of the flowers were cut too short.
 If to thrust such a flower in oasis correctly (it is a green sponge), it will stay long enough time.